tomvita/Breeze-Beta/docs/menu.md

 - [Setting Menu](#setting-menu)

 ## Focus Mode / Normal Mode
 Focus Mode simplifies menu navigation by showing only your favorite or most frequently used buttons, reducing clutter for a faster and more focused experience.
 You can switch between Focus Mode and Normal Mode using a dedicated extra button or by assigning a Focus Manager key in the Settings Menu.
+For a comprehensive walkthrough of configuring, using, and resetting focus configurations, see the **[Focus Mode Guide](focus%20mode.md)**.

 ## Global Navigation Buttons